 My research focuses on the application of computer vision and machine learning techniques to real-world rehabilitation and assistive technology challenges and to health and safety monitoring.
 Examples include:

-A major focus of my research is to move away from the laboratory and contrived situations towards the development and validation of computer vision algorithms and systems that work reliably in natural settings, such as in the home or in long-term care facilities.
-My research is at the intersection of technical and clinical areas.
-I receive funding from a variety of agencies and foundations (e.g. NSERC, CIHR, AGE-WELL, Alzheimer’s Association) as well as through partnership with companies.
+A major focus of my research is to move away from the laboratory and contrived situations toward the development and validation of computer vision algorithms and systems that work reliably in natural settings, such as in the home or in long-term care facilities.
+A concrete example of this is the Hypermobility Assessment Tool (HAT), a Health Canada-approved smartphone app for screening Ehlers-Danlos syndromes that launched publicly in September 2025.

 Dr. Taati is a Senior Scientist at KITE and also serves as the Lead of the KITE Aging Team.
 He holds an Associate Professor (status only) appointment in the Department of Computer Science and the Institute of Biomedical Engineering at the University of Toronto.